 At Gosforth Junior High Academy, links are maintained to ensure a smooth transfer, on school entry, through liaison and visits to local First Schools.
-Children are invited to Gosforth Junior High Academy for induction visits in the term before the start school and, if necessary, the school liaises with other agencies at this stage.
-Additional visits are scheduled for students who are identified as needing extra support during transition (particularly those with SEND).
+Children are invited to Gosforth Junior High Academy for induction visits prior to starting at the school and, if necessary, the school liaises with other agencies at this stage.
+Additional visits are scheduled for students who are identified as needing extra support during transition (particularly those with SEN).
 Similarly, students who transfer to Gosforth Academy at the end of year eight, will have additional visits to ease their transition.
-Children transferring, mid-year, are offered visits and their SEND information is sought from their previous school to ensure a smooth transition.
+Children transferring, mid-year, are offered visits and their SEN information is sought from their previous school to ensure a smooth transition.

-If a child or young person, with SEND, transfers to another school (e.g. to an alternative post-16 institution), the SENDCO liaises with other SENDCOs/key staff to ensure a smooth transition and key information, regarding SEND provision, will be shared with the next school/setting through the review process.
+If a child or young person with SEN, transfers to another school (e.g. to an alternative post-16 institution), the SENCO liaises with other SENCOs/key staff to ensure a smooth transition and key information, regarding SEN provision, will be shared with the next school/setting through the review process.